-These parcels of land will be sold to Belle in relation to the Investment Plan, as approved by PLC's BOD on June 2, 2014.
-As at December 31, 2017, PLC and Belle are finalizing the contract to sell.
-As at December 31, 2017 and 2016, the sale of parcels of land were not completed due to events and circumstances beyond the Company's control, pending the transfer of the parcels of land as a condition of sale.
+As at December 31, 2017, these parcels of land were classified as held for sale since these will be sold to Belle in relation to the Investment Plan, as approved by PLC's BOD on June 2, 2014.

+As at December 31, 2017, the sale of parcels of land were not completed due to events and circumstances beyond the Company's control, pending the transfer of the parcels of land as a condition of sale.